superspeedyplugins/issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 Tell us which version number of our plugin(s) you are using.

+Tell us what you have tried so far.

-If applicable, add screenshots to help explain your problem.
+(Optional but recommended) Add screenshots to help explain your problem.

+**We will immediately reject any bug reports which are not clear enough.**